North Wales Water Authority: History

 The NWWA was established as a municipal authority by the borough of North Wales in 1951 to take over the privately owned North Wales Water Company, which served 1,200 customers at the time.
 The NWWA expanded its service area into Upper Gwynedd Township and Lower Gwynedd Township in order to provide water service to those areas.
 After a drought hit the area in 1964, the authority expanded its service territory into Montgomery Township.
 In the late 1960s, the NWWA acquired the Blue Bell Water Company, which added Whitpain Township to its service area.
 The authority acquired the Upper Dublin and Delaware Valley Industrial Water Companies in 1979, which expanded its service area into Upper Dublin Township, including the office parks in Fort Washington.
 The NWWA expanded its service area into New Britain Township in Bucks County in the 1980s.
 In 1987, the NPWA and the NWWA began construction of an Interim Treatment Plant at the present location of the Forest Park Water Treatment Plant in Chalfont.
 The interim plant opened in February 1989 and supplied 3.2 million gallons of water a day.
 Construction of a permanent Forest Park Water Treatment Plant to supply 20 million gallons of water a day began in June 1991.
 The Forest Park Water Treatment Plant began operation on June 21, 1994.
 An expansion to the Forest Park Water Treatment Plant in 2007 increased the output to 40 million gallons of water a day to keep up with the growing water use of the area.
-On July 30, 2019, Warrington Township agreed to sell their water system to the NWWA for $17 million.